chrishenri/rw3d_manual/docs/source/intro.rst

 """"""""""

 A makefile is provided in the folder ``make``.
 For Windows user, we advise using `MinGW <MinGW>`_ and its libraries to build the code.
-From our experience, this handles required dependencies in the most straighforward and stable manner.
-Instructions will come soon.
+From our experience, this handles required dependencies in the most straighforward and stable manner. *Instructions will come soon*.

 Visual Studio